BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 - **Survival of the Fittest**;
 - **Hermit Druid**;
-- a grindier plan;
+- or a grindier plan.
-- hardcasting creatures;
-- or an improvised line with Volrath's Shapeshifter.

 Your opening hand often contains multiple possible plans.
-For example, you can keep hands with both **Survival** and **Hermit Druid**.
-In some cases the opponent chooses for you: if they open **Swamp, Duress** and strip your Survival, the plan automatically becomes Hermit Druid.
+In most cases the opponent chooses for you: if they open **Swamp, Duress** and strip your Survival, the plan automatically becomes Hermit Druid.
 Other times, though, the opponent may open with a less informative play, like land-go or **Cabal Therapy** without knowing what to name, and then it's up to you to decide which threat to present.

 The general rule is: